 How do you keep corn tortillas from cracking when making taquitos?

-Like I mentioned, corn tortillas are slightly dryer than flour, so sometimes can crack when rolling into taquitos.
+As I mentioned, corn tortillas are slightly drier than flour, so they can sometimes crack when rolling into taquitos.
 A tip that will help you with this is to place a damp towel over the wraps and microwave until they soften.
 This will make them more pliable when rolling.

 How do you make taquitos stay together?

-First thing you’ll want to do is ensure you cook them seem-side-down.
+First thing you’ll want to do is ensure you cook them seam-side down.
 This will help ‘glue’ the opening shut as they cook.
-Also, if you need to don’t be afraid to seal the opening shut with tooth/cocktails sticks.
+Also, if you need to, don’t be afraid to seal the opening shut with toothpicks/cocktail sticks.

 How to make taquitos - 2 step by step photos